 Luggage is not one-size-fits-all, so it’s important to consider your travel style and cater to those needs when making your next luggage purchase.
 With that in mind, check out the most important things to consider before making your next travel investment.

-The Best Luggage Brands
+The Best Luggage Brands of 2018

 I should note that brands are not everything, and nobody should pay the price for designer luggage unless they are proven durable and have a warranty.
 For those of you that don’t want to spend a fortune, don’t be afraid to buy those 3-piece luggage sets you see on Amazon (we’ve been using this set for 3 years and love it!).